 5) Spread the word.
 Echo or link to this post on your LiveJournal, other blog, Twitter, Facebook, MySpace, Digg, StumbleUpon, or any other social network.
 Useful Twitter hashtags include #poetryfishbowl and #promptcall.
 Encourage people to come here and participate in the fishbowl.
 If you have room for it, including your own prompt will give your readers an idea of what the prompts should look like; ideally, update later to include the thumbnail of the poem I write, and a link to the poem if it gets published.
 If there is at least one new prompter or donor, I will post an extra freebie poem.

 Linkback perk: I have a spare series poem available, and each linkback will reveal a verse of the poem.
 One person can do multiple links if they're on different services, like Dreamwidth or Twitter, rather than all on LiveJournal.
 Comment with a link to where you posted.
-"Lead Us in Peace" has 18 verses available and belongs to Clay of Life.
+"We Will Fade into You" has 11 verses and is a standalone.

 1) I customarily post replies to prompt posts telling people which of their prompts I'm using, with a brief description of the resulting poem(s).
 If you want to know what's available, watch for those "thumbnails."